Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 The highlight of Stung Treng is no doubt the big market, plentiful fruit, clothes, and dubious food stalls (visit them in the morning, when the food has just been cooked).

-This is the only place where we saw wild animals illegally sold as meat: turtles, monitor lizards, monkeys, a weird rodent, and some more stuff whose identity was hard to figure out.
+This is the only place we saw wild animals sold illegally as meat: turtles, monitor lizards, monkeys, a weird rodent, and more, whose identities were hard to figure out.

 From Stung Treng to Lao border crossing – 63km